angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/05-interaction.md

 The main counter to this is of course to try and ensure you leave zero cards left in your deck before the Oracle trigger resolves.
 Another way is to potentially try a _bait_ pile which tries to go off in one turn but has the option to wait another.
-This assumes you are playing multiple Oracles.
+This assumes you are playing multiple oracles.
 Let us take this example from the Brainstorm chapter:

 > {U} + Brainstorm + Thassa's Oracle